shawnadams78/blockstack-react-todo/README.md

 # Blockstack React Todo

-A Blockstacf Todo app built with React.
-Intended to have feature parity with the Blockstack documentation example Todo app built with the Vue framework:
+A Blockstack Todo app built with React.
+Intended to have feature parity with the Blockstack documentation example Todo app built with the Vue framework (https://docs.blockstack.org/browser/todo-list.html):

 * Blockstack user authentication
 * Gaia storage of todos